 The best LSTM model with an evaluation value from MSLE of 0.094, MSE of 9.067, MAE of 2.440, RMSE of 3.010, and MAPE of 10.507.
 The four evaluation models used have a value of less than 10, which means the LSTM model has very good performance quality and is acceptable.
 This is because if the value is more than 20, then the model needs improvement, even to the point where it is unacceptable.
 Comparison of loss and validation loss with 32 neurons, batch size 16, and epoch 20 on 3 datasets.
-Comparison of graphs with epoch variations in general, the training and validation lines are almost the same, so that epoch 20 with the lowest evaluation results is the most optimal model(Fig. 4).
+The training and validation curves stably show the closeness of the points which is a reflection of the model's excellent performance.
+Comparison of graphs with epoch variations in general, the training and validation lines are almost the same, so that epoch 20 with the lowest evaluation results is the most optimal model (Fig. 4).

 The training and validation loss graph shows that in the three datasets the training and validation lines reach a parallel line.
 In the analysis of the Loss graph, you can see the difference between loss in training data and validation data.
-Validation Loss graphs provide insight into how well a model can predict never-before-seen data, and special attention is paid to potential overfitting or understitude the deviation between the Loss and Validation Loss graphs can provide important insight into a quality of the model's generalization to new data.
+Validation Loss graphs provide insight into how well a model can predict never-before-seen data, and special attention is paid to potential overfitting or underfitting.
+The deviation between the Loss and Validation Loss graphs can provide important insight into the quality of the model's generalization to new data.
 Validation Loss which begins to increase will help in optimizing the LSTM model to improve prediction performance.

 The prediction results using the proposed model are in accordance with the movement of testing and training data.
 Prediction results on training and testing data improve with more training carried out.
-Deep learning carries out deeper learning based on long and short term time by looking at the movement of the number of passengers on 3 types of data in each dataset which is getting better (Error!
-Reference source not found.).
+The movement of the cyber attack prediction graph closer to the data in testing and training makes the model have high accuracy.
+Deep learning carries out deeper learning based on long and short term time by looking at the movement of the number of passengers on 3 types of data in each dataset which is getting better (Fig. 5).
 The fluctuations in the three movements show the same rhythm, although there are several times there are allusions between the data variants.
 The use of the LSTM model provides more reliable support in long and short term time modeling.
 Data recording is the key to being able to carry out learning using deep learning-based LSTM models.